Closing in on $\alpha$-attractors: Discussion

 In Ref.~\cite{Haque:2025uri} both E- and T-models are considered, and the equation-of-state parameter is connected to $p$ as in Eq.~\eqref{eq: equation of state parameter as function of p}.
 Reheating is constrained to be complete before the onset of BBN, and to satisfy the GW constraint~\eqref{eq: Omega GW Neff bound}.
 The main difference between our work and Ref.~\cite{Haque:2025uri} lies in the computation of the $n_s$ and $r$ predictions.
 In Ref.~\cite{Haque:2025uri} the first-order slow-roll expressions are used (in their formulation, in terms of potential slow-roll parameters).
 As shown in App.~\ref{app: theoretical error analytical prediction}, these are not necessarily ideally suited for comparison with P-ACT-LB-BK18 data.
 See Ref.~\cite{Haque:2025uga} for the case of polynomial $\alpha$-attractors.

-In Ref.~\cite{German:2025ide} a generalisation of $\alpha$-attractor models is compared with ACT DR6 data.
+In Ref.~\cite{German:2025ide} a generalisation of $\alpha$-attractor models\footnote{See also Ref.~\cite{Alestas:2024eic} for an $\alpha$-attractor-inspired quintessence model which could potentially explain the time-dependent dark-energy equation of state measured by DESI.} is compared with ACT DR6 data.
 The behavior of the inflationary potential close to the minimum is different from that of T-models, and therefore the equation-of-state parameter is different from Eq.~\eqref{eq: equation of state parameter as function of p}.
 In particular, it always features a quadratic term, leading to $\bar w=0$.
 Ref.~\cite{German:2025ide} considers $\bar w\neq 0$ and finds that $1/3<\bar w<1$ is required to reach the P-ACT-LB-BK18 $(n_s,\,r)$ posterior.

 While the present work was being written up, Ref.~\cite{Ellis:2025zrf} considered T-models and the impact of stiff $\bar w$.
 Whenever the parameter spaces being investigated overlap, our results are qualitatively in agreement with those of Ref.~\cite{Ellis:2025zrf}.
 Our analysis here goes further in that we implement the GW constraint~\eqref{eq: Omega GW Neff bound} on the duration of reheating.
 We find that, when reheating is allowed to last up to BBN, models with $p\geq 8$ are impacted (see Fig.~\ref{fig: BBN maximum duration of reheating}).
 It would be interesting to implement the GW constraints in the context presented in Ref.~\cite{Ellis:2025zrf}.
+We note that in Ref.~\cite{Ellis:2025zrf} the effect of inflaton fragmentation is taken into account.
+Indeed, when $p>2$ inflaton self-interactions during reheating enhance spatial inhomogeneities, up to a point in which the field is no more coherently oscillating around the potential minimum but rather it is fragmented and the equation of state parameter rapidly approaches $1/3$~\cite{Lozanov:2016hid, Lozanov:2017hjm} (see e.g. Refs.~\cite{Apers:2024ffe, Eroncel:2025bcb, Mosny:2025cyd} for the case of kination, $w=1$).
+We plan to incorporate fragmentation bounds on the duration of reheating in our T-models analysis in future work.

-One should mention other recent papers exploring the impact of P-ACT-LB-BK18 data on T-models.
-These include the work in~\cite{Mondal:2025kur} where the details of perturbative reheating for T-models have been explored, Ref.~\cite{Wolf:2025ecy} where radiative corrections to a T-model with $p=2$ have been considered, Ref.~\cite{Maity:2025czp} on the effect of non Bunch-Davies initial conditions on T-models, Ref.~\cite{Heidarian:2025drk} on a generalized uncertainty principle in T-models, and Ref.~\cite{Zhu:2025twm} on parameter estimation for T-models with Gauss-Bonnet coupling.
+Other than a stiff equation of state during reheating, other effects have been recently considered that could ease the tension between T-models and the new P-ACT-LB-BK18 $n_s$ measurement.
+These include corrections to the inflationary potential due to self-interactions or couplings to matter fields (either included perturbatively~\cite{Wolf:2025ecy, Ellis:2025bzi}, or in a non-perturbative framework~\cite{Alexandre:2025ixz}), non-Bunch--Davies initial conditions~\cite{Maity:2025czp}, a generalized uncertainty principle~\cite{Heidarian:2025drk}, and Gauss-Bonnet couplings~\cite{Yogesh:2025wak, Zhu:2025twm}.